nickdaniele/dunderproto/README.md

 # scratch-app
-React App from scartch.
-Incrementally including packages as needed.
+React app from scratch.
+Opposite of the kitchen sink.